 Financing is available to Canadian citizens.
 Click here to apply.

 Contact us for a free consultation.
-When considering PoNS™ Therapy, you will start by meeting one of our staff for an Initial Consult visit (55 minutes).
+When considering PoNS™ Therapy, you will start by meeting one of our certified pons trainer for an initial consult visit.
 This consultation is free.

 PoNS Therapy™ is only offered at Authorized PoNS Treatment™Clinics like Pillars of Wellness.
 These clinics are selected based on their experience treating neurologic symptoms such as balance and gait deficits.
 A Certified PoNS™ Trainer works with each patient according to their own specific needs and deficits during PoNS Treatment™.